aa29zzjj/Project3/README.md

 You are required to design and use two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.
 See the server side interaction below.
 Your JSON messages must have the same name value pairs.
 The order of the names may differ.

 You should have a class named RequestMessage and a class named ResponseMessage to encapsulate the JSON data.
+You need to include these classes in your submission.

 Use the following four labels in your single PDF: